earthlingbridget/hannahbridgetprice/content/recipes/beansalad.md

 &nbsp;
 ### Method
-1. Empty and rinse your bins.
+1. Empty and rinse your beans.
 2. Crush your garlic and put into a jug.
 3. Add your liquids to the jug and mix well.
 4. Pour onto the beans and stir it in well.